Create a GitHub Cloud integration with Flow using OAuth or access tokens.

 - Click Create.

-Make sure all the expected groups and projects appear in the Repos tab.
+Once the integration setup is complete, you’ll land on the integration details page.
+Make sure all the expected groups and projects appear in the Repos tab of your integration details page.

 Troubleshooting